shaktisingh404/Finance-Tracker-Documentation/README.md

 ## Overview

 The **Flask Finance Tracker** is a robust personal finance management application built with Flask, SQLAlchemy, and JWT-based authentication.
 It integrates Celery for asynchronous task processing, enabling users to efficiently track transactions, manage budgets, set savings goals, and generate detailed financial reports.
-Designed for security and scalability, this tool caters to individual users, parents managing child accounts, and administrators overseeing the system.
+Designed for security and scalability, this tool caters to individual users, parents creatingh child accounts, and administrators overseeing the system.

 **Version**: 1.0
 **Release Date**: March 2025